MicrosoftDocs/SupportArticles-docs/support/windows-server/user-profiles-and-logon/windows-log-off-errors-events.md

 This article contains a step-by-step method to help you resolve the log-off problems in Windows XP, in Windows Server 2003, in Windows 2000, and in Windows NT 4.0.

-_Original product version:_ &nbsp; Windows Server 2012 R2, Windows 10
+_Applies to:_ &nbsp; Windows Server 2012 R2, Windows 10
 _Original KB number:_ &nbsp; 837115

 ## Introduction